 - Dispose via public auction.
 (Any parcels that are recommended to leave state ownership will first be offered to local units of government.)

-The final staff parcel classifications for the fourth group of counties, which includes Gratiot, Huron, Isabella, Lapeer, Lenawee, Marquette, Monroe, Roscommon, Sanilac and Washtenaw, are now available for review and comment.
+The final staff parcel classifications for the final group of counties, which includes parcels that were previously not reviewed due to the need for additional research of location and ownership records and are located in 67 different counties across the state, are now available for review and comment.

-If you were unable to join one of the public meetings, you can learn more about why and how the DNR is completing the state land review process by watching a recording from these meetings.
+Public meetingsWe recently held two virtual public meetings to provide background information, an overview of the review process, and an opportunity for public comment on the initial recommendations.
+If you were not able to participate in one of the public meetings, you can learn more about why and how we are completing the state land review process by watching a recording from previous meetings.

-There will be an additional opportunity for public comment on the final staff recommendations for the fourth group of counties at the May 12, 2022 Natural Resources Commission meeting, when the DNR director is expected to make a decision on the final parcel classifications.
+There will be an additional opportunity for public comment on the staff recommendations for the final group of counties at the Feb.
+8, 2024 Natural Resources Commission meeting, when the DNR director is expected to make a decision on the final parcel classifications.

 As the state land review proceeds on a county-by-county basis, each county is assigned to a "group," which identifies in which order the review will occur.
 The review status by county map provides an overview of the current status of the review and the order in which counties will be reviewed.